-Vice Admiral Mullen returned to Washington in August 2001 as the Deputy Chief of Naval Operations for Resources, Requirements, and Assessments (N-8) in the Office of the Chief of Naval Operations (CNO).
+Vice Admiral Mullen returned to Washington in August 2001 as the Deputy CNO for Resources, Requirements, and Assessments (N-8) in the Office of the CNO.
 During his two-and-a-half-year tenure, Mullen improved the efficiency of the Navy's acquisition process and identified program cuts to recapitalize funding for force modernization and transformation.
-A principal architect of Sea Power 21, the CNO's strategic vision to address 21st Century threats, he advocated for a Global Concept of Operations that reconfigured naval forces to create additional expeditionary strike groups.
+A principal architect of Sea Power 21, the CNO's strategic vision to address twentyfirst-century threats, he advocated for a Global Concept of Operations that reconfigured naval forces to create additional expeditionary strike groups.
 This enabled the fleet to expand its geographic scope of influence and enhance the nation's deterrence capability.

-Following his promotion to admiral in August 2003, Mullen was appointed the Vice Chief of Naval Operations.
+Following his promotion to admiral in August 2003, Mullen was appointed Vice CNO.
 He represented Navy interests as a member of the Joint Requirements Oversight Council and led implementation of the CNO's Fleet Response Plan, designed to replace rigid Cold War-era training, maintenance, and deployment cycles with a more flexible timetable that increased the fleet's surge capacity.

 In October 2004 Admiral Mullen took concurrent command of US Naval Forces, Europe, and Allied Joint Force Command, situated in Naples, Italy.
 In this dual role he commanded the Combined and Joint NATO Force in the Balkans (17,000 troops in Kosovo), coordinated ongoing NATO counterterrorism efforts in the Mediterranean during Operation ACTIVE ENDEAVOR, and stood up the first NATO training missions in Iraq (NTM-I).
-This varied experience provided a fresh understanding of the dynamic global changes and an appreciation of the need for a secure environment to allow democracy and opportunity to flourish.
+This varied experience provided a fresh understanding of the dynamic global changes and an appreciation of the need for a secure environment to allow democracy an opportunity to flourish.

-Eight months later, on 22 July 2005, Admiral Mullen became the 28th Chief of Naval Operations.
-His initial guidance to the Navy identified three priorities: sustaining combat readiness, building a fleet for the future, and developing 21st Century leaders.
-Readiness meant maintaining a responsive force-ships and personnel-with a wide range of operational capabilities.
-Mullen again sought to harness the nation's diversity, empowering sailors to reach their full potential.
+Eight months later, on 22 July 2005, Admiral Mullen became the twenty-eighth CNO.
+His initial guidance to the Navy identified three priorities: sustaining combat readiness, building a fleet for the future, and developing twenty-first-century leaders.
+Readiness meant maintaining a responsive force ships and personnel-with a wide range of operational capabilities.

 Dedicated to developing the Sea Power 21 vision, Admiral Mullen began to "build today a force that is properly sized, balanced, and priced for tomorrow."
 To bolster the nation's flagging shipbuilding industry, he recommended replacement of aging vessels and expansion of the current fleet to 313 ships by 2020.
-Much of the fleet's anticipated growth was linked to a new multi-mission littoral combat ship, which would reduce costs and improve the Navy's capability to deal with terrorist threats and humanitarian crises world-wide.
+Much of the fleet's anticipated growth was linked to a new multimission littoral combat ship, which would reduce costs and improve the Navy's capability to deal with terrorist threats and humanitarian crises worldwide.

 Admiral Mullen also championed revamping the National Fleet Policy between the Navy and Coast Guard and led the naval services to update the unified maritime strategy in "A Cooperative Strategy for 21st Century Seapower."
 The global strategy established dispersed fleet stations to build international relationships and sustain the joint fleet's constant forward presence.
 Acknowledging growing requirements for interoperability among maritime nations sharing similar interests, Mullen proposed that allies collaborate to form a "Thousand Ship Navy" to secure the "global maritime commons."
-He envisioned a "free-form, self-organizing network of maritime partners" facilitated by the implementation of an automatic identification system for ships at sea and the creation of a Virtual Regional Maritime Traffic Center.
+He envisioned a "freeform, self-organizing network of maritime partners" facilitated by the implementation of an automatic identification system for ships at sea and the creation of a Virtual Regional Maritime Traffic Center.

-Based on the recommendation of Dr. Robert M. Gates, the Secretary of Defense, Admiral Mullen became the 17th Chairman of the Joint Chiefs of Staff on 1 October 2007.
-Mullen arrived in the midst of the Global War on Terrorism and two wars and immediately established three priorities that would resonate throughout his four-year tenure as Chairman.
+Admiral Mullen became the seventeenth Chairman of the Joint Chiefs of Staff on 1 October 2007.
+He arrived in the midst of the Global War on Terrorism and immediately established three priorities that would resonate throughout his four-year tenure as Chairman.
 His first priority was to develop a strategy to protect the nation's interests in the Middle East, then dominated by the ongoing campaigns in Iraq and Afghanistan.